ykokw/iOS-SDK/README.md

 You can write MODE cloud iOS app without this SDK, but it makes developers easier to use MODE cloud to communicate each other with IoT devices.

-## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

 You need to use the SDK on at least iOS7 platform.
 The library depends on [Mantle](https://github.com/Mantle/Mantle) and [SocketRocket](https://github.com/square/SocketRocket).
 See more detail `MODE-iOSSDK.podspec`.